April 29, 2024 - Hvar to Stari Grad - A Hop, Skip and a Jump (Tour 25) - 2024 🇭🇷 - CycleBlaze

 We soon arrived to the top of the mountain pass at 402 m where there was a restaurant and a little stall selling lavender products.
 Though there were people around the restaurant seemingly preparing it for the upcoming season, they all ignored us so it felt like we were invisible.
 The oddest thing.

 Across the road from the closed restaurant was a hill with a winding road leading to a series of peak-top antennas for mobile and other services.
-I suggested we make the effort to follow the rough rocky road to the towers in case there was an electrical outlet on the outisde of the building.
+I suggested we make the effort to follow the rough rocky road to the towers in case there was an electrical outlet on the outside of the building.
 After struggling about 300m on a boulder-filled road we arrived to the towers to find a small car with its trunk open, the building open and I could hear a voice.
-I called out a few times and around came a smiling fellow in his sixties whio said he was Petar, how could he help.
+I called out a few times and around came a smiling fellow in his sixties who said he was Petar, how could he help.
 We explained how we were trying to capture images of the area but that the phone had died, so could we plug in to re-charge the phone for a bit.
 "Of course," he said.
 Then he chatted away telling us how he had driven across Canada, all over the US and all over the world, in fact, for his work.
 He was an electronics engineer and has a master's in radiation treatment.
 Though he now lives in Zagreb, he still has the family property in nearby Brusje where he loves to spend time.
 He is up here because his hobby is ham radio and he has access to the building for the equipment and his antennas.
 I asked him if the war in the 90s affected the islands but he said not directly, though the line was 30 km away and they could hear the bombs from the island.
 Ask and ye shall receive.

 Now over the top of the mountain we started to descend.
 Again to stay safe we braked a lot to stay slow - just in case something catastrophic happened we would be somewhat safer.
 As we braked, MA's bike was making some bad sounds as if her brake pads were finished - when I checked I realized it was situation critical - I would need a bike shop asap to find some new brake pads for at least the front of the Tern bike.
 I shouted back that I would stop at the next cafe and the next bike shop.
 And what do you know, about thirty seconds later we rolled past a bike shop at the edge of our destination town.
-We pulled right in where Ibought the only rim brake pad set they had.
+We pulled right in where I bought the only rim brake pad set they had.
 At least the worst ones could be replaced.
 The owner of the shop was very pleasant and brought me to the back of his shop to show me his beautiful Cannondale road bike with electronic shifters.
 He mentioned that just a week ago he was in a race in the Austrian Alps with that bike where it was -4 C and the chain was getting so icy it was stating to skip.
 A pleasant stop at a very helpful shop.
 Then on we rolled.
 Ask and ye shall receive.

 Down to water's edge we went and then were close to the old part of Stari Grad where we noticed a few cafes and one in particular seemed nice with quite a few cyclists stopped there.
 In fact, there were cyclists everywhere so we wondered if the two small river-cruiser style cruise ships were bike and barge trips.
-We enjoyed the limstone buildings in the square beside a fortified villa from the 1500s then made our way another 150m to Residence Bella.
+We enjoyed the limestone buildings in the square beside a fortified villa from the 1500s then made our way another 150m to Residence Bella.
 This was another of the odd no-clerk lodgings, this time with only contact via the booking app.
 Of course, they hadn't yet sent the code for the room though we were able to open the main door.
 We finally got through to them and got the room code, then carried our bikes and bags up two sets of stairs.
 Not the greatest of rooms, but clean and sufficient.
 Looking out the window is a view of old limestone buildings from hundreds of years ago, and over to the right the water and some of the boats are visible.
 Then, in the fridge was a nice plate of meat and cheese and cherry tomatoes, and on the counter was a loaf of nice grainy bread.
 This made for a tasty lunch.

-Notw unburdened, we headed up the street and around the corner to the Tommy supermarket for breakfast food, snacks and juice for the road tomorrow.
+Now unburdened, we headed up the street and around the corner to the Tommy supermarket for breakfast food, snacks and juice for the road tomorrow.
 The food was dropped in the room so we went exploring the winding streets of the old town.

 I have to say that Stari Grad is amazing.
 I liked Hvar but it feels a bit too artificial.
 This place feels more laid-back, more local and much quieter.
 I love this place.
 Petar had said the same thing in our chat as well.